 Florida Gov. Ron DeSantis

-DeSantis was seen as the most viable challenger to Trump.
+DeSantis was once seen as the most viable challenger to Trump.
 He won reelection by nearly 20 points in 2022, helping usher a red wave into the once-swing state of Florida even though Republican candidates underperformed practically everywhere else in the midterms.
-But he’s running far behind Trump in the polls, and there are questions as to whether he can run a campaign that feels distinct from MAGA but still has enough general appeal to be successful.
+But he’s running far behind Trump in the polls, and has struggled to run a campaign that feels distinct from MAGA but still has enough general appeal to be successful.